foo290/resonate-beats/README.md

 The musiccog contains a built in logger so you will know it the file has been loaded successfully as it will print status to the STDOUT.

 ### 3. Server setup :
+The server and configuration used in this project is provided in ```server``` directory exactly for cloud server setup.
+(I used heroku for testing.)

 This project uses lavalink server to stream music which can be downloaded <a href='https://github.com/Frederikam/Lavalink/releases'>here</a>.

 Once you download the server ```Lavalink.jar``` file, to test it locally, run command in your terminal :